 In Chile, most of the payments sent to foreign suppliers are submitted using irrevocable letters of credit from Chilean commercial banks.
-This is done across industries, with no lengthy delays in the remittance of foreign currency, most banks in Chile have Foreign Trade divisions that specialize in international payments and collections.
+This is done across industries, with no lengthy delays in the remittance of foreign currency; most banks in Chile have foreign trade divisions that specialize in international payments and collections.
 Payments are made upon receipt of notice of shipment of goods.
 Other methods of payment to suppliers include cash against documents and open account.
-The credit insurance industry it is developed in the country and major private agencies such as Mapfre, Continental, HDI, Solunion, and Coface have local offices in Santiago.
+The credit insurance industry is developed in the country and major private agencies such as Mapfre, Continental, HDI, Solunion, and Coface have local offices in Santiago.
 The U.S. Export-Import Bank (EXIM) also offers credit insurance products to U.S. exporters.

 Chile’s banking system offers many of the asset and liability products available in international markets.
 Foreign trade financing and money exchange operations are particularly well developed and efficient compared to the rest of Latin America.

-Chile’s Commission for the Financial Market, an agency under the Ministry of Finance, regulates the financial sector, this public entity oversees and coordinates the action of other financial-related agencies.
-Chilean Pensions Superintendency is the technical authority responsible for the supervision and control of the institutions involved in the Chilean Pension System.
-Chile’s Bureau of Consumer Protection is Sernac protects consumers in Chile in a variety of industries, including financial services.
+Chile’s Commission for the Financial Market, an agency under the Ministry of Finance, regulates the financial sector, as well as oversees and coordinates the actions of other financial-related agencies.
+The Chilean Pensions Superintendency is the technical authority responsible for the supervision and control of the institutions involved in the Chilean Pension System.
+Chile’s Bureau of Consumer Protection (Sernac) protects consumers in Chile in a variety of industries, including financial services.
 For all credit requests in the country, Sernac mandates that quotations must include the CAE index (Carga Anual Equivalente, or Annual Equivalent Cost) to facilitate credit comparison to end users.